heyligerjon/Unix-shell/README.md

 # Unix-shell
   A homemade unix shell project that supports background/foreground job control, pipelining, and IO redirection

-##Instructions
+@author - Jon Heyliger, Tanner McClure

+## Instructions

   To clean code (i.e., remove any compiled files):

     $ make clean

   To compile and link:

     $ make

   To run the program (after compile):

     $ ./Jsh